How the Fund Works

 Application Process - There will be two primary pathways for referrals to the Fund.

-Verification: We will use a trust-based system that prioritizes relationships where possible, with review and recommendations from the CAG.
+Verification: We use a trust-based system that prioritizes relationships, with review and recommendations from community partners.

-Funding amounts will be $250-$500 one-time awards for immediate needs.
-Distributions will be made monthly with the first round planned for February 2026.
+Funding Awards: Standard funding amounts are $250-$500 one-time awards for immediate needs.
+Distributions are made monthly with the first round distributed in February 2026.